2025年09月08日 19:36

 References:

-- Official Catania Metro Information: Transport Wiki
+- Official Catania Metro information: Transport Wiki

-- Line and Station Details: Catania Guide
+- Line and station details: Catania Guide

-Metro Line Stations and Schedule
+Metro Line Stations and Operating Schedule

 Linea Rossa (Red Line)